Winning the labor war

 Scheduling is normally a dreaded task on the to-do list, and whether it’s one person’s job or a shared responsibility of the management team, it is important to use a consistent form of scheduling.
-Here are eight smart scheduling strategies that will not only save you money and time but eliminate the stress that comes with the task.
+Here are nine smart scheduling strategies that will not only save you money and time but eliminate the stress that comes with the task.

 Look at Historical Sales Trends to Create a Forecast

 Using your historical sales trends alleviates the guess work of what you can expect to sell.
 Sure, a large party might walk in right at closing and you will need someone to stay late, but typically, your historical trends will be a good indicator of your labor needs.
 Pay attention to peak hours per day to see where you can scale labor back.
 Perhaps there is a slow sales period mid-afternoon between the lunch and dinner rush when you can cut a few servers or kitchen sta.
 Also notice seasonal trends such as conventions, sporting events, and patio weather in which you may need to augment your staff.

 Staggering clock-in times allows you to increase labor as sales increase throughout the day.
 If each shift starts out slow and builds sales, overlap labor to have employees on the clock only when you need them.
 This can also be used to rotate opportunity amongst your staff.